- ABOUT US

 Edith Cowan University (ECU) is a large multi-campus institution serving communities in Western Australia and a significant cohort of international students.
 Awarded university status in 1991, ECU has since developed innovative and practical courses across a wide range of disciplines, established a vibrant research culture and attracted a growing range of quality research partners and researchers, many working at the cutting edge of their fields.

-ECU has more than 21,000 students at both undergraduate and postgraduate levels.
-Approximately 4,000 of these are international onshore and offshore students originating from around 91 countries.
+ECU has around 23,500 students at both undergraduate and postgraduate levels.
+Approximately 4,000 of these are international onshore and offshore students originating from around 80 countries.
 ECU works closely with private and public sector organisations, locally and overseas, in designing its study programs.
 Research is undertaken in collaboration with industry, particularly the service industries and professions.

 The University is a market leader in education for the service professions and prides itself on producing graduates who can hit the ground running in today’s globalised workplace.